lene/DuplicateImages/README.md

 ### Parallel execution

 Use the `--parallel` option to utilize all free cores on your system for calculating image hashes.

+### Excluding subfolders

+Use the `--exclude-dir` option to exclude subfolders of `$IMAGE_ROOT` from the search.
+The argument is a regular expression matching the subfolder names to be excluded. `--exclude-dir` can be repeated to exclude multiple subfolders.

 ### Slow execution